Back to top

 Disclaimer:

-The information contained above is provided for informational and educational purposes only, and nothing contained herein should be construed as investment advice, either on behalf of a particular financial product or an overall investment strategy.
-Neither Clean Edge, Inc., nor Nasdaq, Inc. or any of its affiliates, makes any recommendation to buy or sell any financial product or any representation about the financial condition of any company or fund.
-Statements regarding the indexes are not guarantees of future performance.
+Nasdaq® is a registered trademark of Nasdaq, Inc. and Clean Edge® is a registered trademark of Clean Edge, Inc. The information contained above is provided for informational and educational purposes only, and nothing contained herein should be construed as investment advice, either on behalf of a particular security or an overall investment strategy.
+Neither Nasdaq, Inc. nor Clean Edge, Inc. nor any of its affiliates makes any recommendation to buy or sell any security or any representation about the financial condition of any company.
+Statements regarding Nasdaq-listed or other publicly listed companies or Nasdaq Clean Edge proprietary indexes are not guarantees of future performance.
 Actual results may differ materially from those expressed or implied.
 Past performance is not indicative of future results.
-Investors should undertake their own due diligence and carefully evaluate
+Investors should undertake their own due diligence and carefully evaluate companies before investing.
+ADVICE FROM A SECURITIES PROFESSIONAL IS STRONGLY ADVISED.